microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserDirectReport.md

 ### -ObjectId

-Specifies the ID of a user in Microsoft Entra ID (UserPrincipalName or ObjectId).
+Specifies the ID of a user (UserPrincipalName or ObjectId) in Microsoft Entra ID.

 ```yaml
 Type: System.String